Diagnosing Autism

 What are the recommended comprehensive diagnostic measures?

-A diagnosis should never be given based on the results of a screening.
+A diagnosis should never be given based on the results of an initial screening.

 - ADOS – Autism Diagnostic Observation Schedule – (5)